Trump's taxes: Takeaways from release of long-sought returns

 China is one of several countries where Trump reported making money over the years.

-He reported $38 million in overseas gross income in 2016 and $55 million in 2017, from countries including Canada, India, Ireland and Panama.
+He reported $38 million in overseas gross income in 2016 and $55 million in 2017, from countries including Azerbaijan, India, Indonesia, Panama, the Philippines, Turkey and the United Arab Emirates.

+This sort of information about potential conflicts of interest for the commander-in-chief of the United States are one reason presidents normally release their tax returns.

 NO REPORTED CHARITABLE GIVING IN 2020